ahmedinnit/ahmedinnit/README.md

 - Hi, I’m Ahmed Ali.
 - I am a final year Computer Science student.
-- Pursuing Data Science (not only) as a career path.
+- Pursuing (not only) Data Science as a career path.
+- I like video games, chess, boxing, and a bit of book reading.

 <!---
 ahmedinnit/ahmedinnit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.